 • Chain of custody: When vehicles change hands along a shipping route, each change in possession requires an inspection to identify and report any damage.

-Though shipping often goes smoothly, there are potential challenges carriers may face along the way, including:
+Shipping is usually a safe, smooth process.
+However, there are potential challenges carriers may face along the way, including:

 • Inclement weather, such as slippery roads or poor visibility in fog or rain, may reroute shipments or cause delays.